ray-project/ray/doc/source/serve/tutorials/rllib.rst

 In particular, we show:

 - How to load the model from checkpoint
-- How to parse the JSON request and evaluated in RLlib
+- How to parse the JSON request and evaluate payload in RLlib

 Please see the :doc:`../core-apis` to learn more general information about Ray Serve.